 Restoring the UMLRR to a safe operating condition after an emergency shall be the responsibility of the Emergency Director.
-He will direct operations necessary to restore the facility.
+The Emergency Director will direct operations necessary to restore the facility.
 Emergency Health Physics personnel with the assistance of E.T.
-Members shall survey, decontaminate, and ascertain that contamination and radiation levels within the affected areas area safe.
+Members shall survey, decontaminate, and ascertain that contamination and radiation levels within the affected areas are safe.
 The Reactor Operations staff makes necessary repairs, review the emergency, and authorizes continued operation of the reactor as per Technical Specifications.